muranga/blog/content/posts/building-fotodeliver.md

 First update coming soon.

-I am not sure about building in public but maybe this will help keep me accountable to actually finish this project.
+I'm not sure about building in public, but maybe this will help keep me accountable to actually finish this project.